You want smart political talk without the meltdowns?

 You're right.

-She is in the wedding scene, yes.
+She is in the wedding scene yes.

-But that's and that's all she did.
+And that's all she did.

 Octavia, I still think you did better than your brother.